Pushing the hybrid approach to low beam energies with dynamic initial conditions from hadronic transport: Energy density as a condition for fluidization

-In fig. \ref{fig:mean_free_path}, we show that $\lambda$ decreases with energy density, as expected from the classic kinetic theory relation $\lambda\sim(n\sigma)^{-1}$, where $n$ is the particle density and $\sigma$ is the interaction cross section.
-For the latter, SMASH uses the Additive Quark Model \cite{Goulianos:1982vk,Bass:1998ca}, where mesons and strange hadrons have reduced cross sections compared to nucleons, leading to the hierarchy $\lambda_N<\lambda_\pi<\lambda_K$.
-Because of the large number of other resonances which have a small cross section, the multiplicity averaged $\lambda_\mathrm{all}$ ends up about the same as $\lambda_\pi$.
-In a heavy-ion collision, however, the medium is much more nucleon abundant, which would bring this curve down.
+The hydrodynamic evolution in simulations of heavy-ion collisions typically starts at a constant hyperbolic time, with the specific value $\tau_0$ chosen either as the nuclear passing time \cite{Schafer:2021csj,Karpenko:2015xea} or as a result of a match to experimental data \cite{Gotz:2025wnv,Nijs:2020ors}.
+In low beam energy collisions, the timescale for initial nucleon-nucleon interactions is comparable to the fireball expansion, so a fixed-time initial condition for the hydrodynamic equations is unphysical.
+We propose the alternative condition of a minimum energy density, above which the particle description locally gives way to a fluid description.

+This fluidization condition is motivated by Ref.~\cite{Inghirami:2022afu} (see figs. 12a and 12c), where a negative correlation was found between energy density and the local deviation from equilibrium, for event-by-event simulations of heavy-ion collisions in SMASH.
+As we discuss in Appendix \ref{sec:mfp}, the energy density is a good probe of the mean free path in a hadron gas, meaning that an energetic region corresponds to a large interaction rate, and tends towards equilibrium faster than a dilute region \cite{Rose:2020lfc}.
+Fluidization is the terminology we employ to describe the conversion of particles into fluid, in analogy to the particlization that happens on the Cooper-Frye hypersurface.

-The monotonic dependence of these curves advocates for the local energy density as a probe of mean free paths, in particular in off-equilibrium scenarios where $\lambda$ cannot be directly estimated, such as heavy-ion collisions.
-We illustrate this in fig.~\ref{fig:ed-heatmap} with the energy density profile at $z=0$ for two head-on Au+Au collisions with zero impact parameter at different energies as simulated in SMASH.
+We illustrate this condition in fig.~\ref{fig:ed-heatmap} with the energy density profile at $z=0$ for two head-on Au+Au collisions with zero impact parameter at different energies as simulated in SMASH.
 The upper plot is a snapshot of a $\sqrtsnn=3.5\ \GeV$ collision at $t=1.5\ \fm$, while the lower is at $7.7\ \GeV$ and $1\ \fm$, and the white curves demark lines of constant energy density at $\varepsilon=0.3,0.5,$ and $0.8\ \GeVfm^3$.
-Figure \ref{fig:mean_free_path} can be used to read off mean free paths for each species at a point in space.